 Technology aside, what could be more á la mode than republicanism.
 Perhaps the most enjoyable – and certainly the most amusing – moment of the show was being approached by an artist with a contract stating “I do not recognise the authority that is given to Her Majesty Queen Elizabeth the Second, Her Heirs and Successors in the Oath of Allegiance.”
 The signing of this contract at a table, complete with a slightly astray-looking solicitor, followed by the mailing of the contract to your home address completed the piece, leaving one to ponder the perennial question: what is art?

-RCA Graduate Summer Show 2014 is at the Royal College of Art until 29th June 2014, for further information and listings of graduates visit here.
+RCA Graduate Summer Show 2014 is at the Royal College of Art until 29th June 2014.
+For further information and listings of graduates visit the gallery’s website here.

 Read our review of the RCA Graduate Summer Show 2014 of the Schools of Architecture, Communication and Design at the Kensington site here.